KallistiOS/KallistiOS/doc/examples.md

 # Examples
+This page serves as an index for all KallistiOS examples.

 - [**2ndmix**](../examples/dreamcast/2ndmix/): The flagship KallistiOS demo.
 It is a remixed version of _Stars_, the first publicly available homebrew Dreamcast demo!
 - basic